 Five (5) affirmative votes of the Nominating Committee shall be necessary to put forth a nominee for election by the Members.

-At least sixty (60) days in advance of the Annual Member Meeting, the Nominating Committee chair shall forward the list of nominees to the Board chair.
-The Nominating Committee chair shall advise the Board chair if the Nominating Committee is unable to agree on a complete list of nominees.
-The Board chair may form a new Nominating Committee with different Board and MAC members who shall be tasked with nominating candidates for the remaining open Director positions.
+At least 45 days in advance of an election on a nominee, the Nominating Committee chair shall forward to the Board chair the names of the nominees.
+The Board chair will inform and work with the Secretary to establish an election for the nominees.
+If the Nominating Committee is unable to agree on a complete list of nominees, the Nominating Committee chair will inform the Board chair, in which case the Board chair may form a new Nominating Committee with different Board and MAC members who shall be tasked with nominating candidates for the remaining open Director positions.

 Director Elections.
 Members will vote for each nominee separately.
-A candidate will be elected to the Board on receiving a majority vote of the Members as a whole in addition to a majority of the Classes (three of the five) having a majority vote from the Members of the individual Class.
+A candidate will be elected to the Board upon receiving an affirmative majority vote of (1) the Members, and (2) a majority of the Classes (with each Class having an affirmative majority vote from the Members of that Class).

-Should a candidate fail to receive the required vote of the Members or Member Classes, the Board may conduct a new election for an alternate candidate put forward by the Nominating Committee, if any.
+Should a candidate fail to receive the required vote of the Members or Classes, the Board may conduct a new election for an alternate candidate put forward by the Nominating Committee, if any.
 Alternatively, the Board may ask the Board chair to establish a new Nominating Committee to recommence the nomination and election process.
 Where a candidate has not received the required vote of the Members and Classes, the Director position shall remain vacant until a candidate is elected, except as provided in Section 6.7.2

-Election by Members Without a Meeting.
-Member elections for Directors may occur in conjunction with an Annual or Special Member Meeting as described elsewhere in these Bylaws, or voting may occur in whole or in part through submission of written or electronic ballots in accordance with procedures determined by the Secretary to ensure the integrity of the voting process.
+Member elections for Directors may occur through the submission of written or electronic ballots in accordance with procedures determined by the Secretary to ensure the integrity of the voting process or in conjunction with a Special Member Meeting as described elsewhere in these Bylaws..

 Annual Compensation of Directors.
-Each year the Nominating Committee will make an Director compensation recommendation for the following calendar year.
+Each year the Nominating Committee will make a Director compensation recommendation.
 The Board shall direct WECC staff to initiate a Director compensation study for the Nominating Committee every other year.
-The latest survey so procured shall be used by the Nominating Committee in formulating its annual compensation recommendation, which shall provide an independent review of Director compensation.
+The latest survey so procured shall be considered by the Nominating Committee in formulating its independent annual compensation recommendation.
 Any such recommendation shall require five (5) affirmative votes of Nominating Committee members.
-This recommendation shall be presented to the MAC no later than one hundred fifty (150) days prior to the Annual Member Meeting.
-The MAC shall set the compensation for the Directors at least one hundred and twenty (120) days prior to the Annual Member Meeting.
+This recommendation shall be presented to the MAC on or before __________ of each calendar year.
+The MAC shall set the compensation for the Directors on or before __________ of each calendar year.
 When making this decision, the MAC shall consider the recommendation of the Nominating Committee and any other material relevant to setting Director compensation.
-If the Nominating Committee is unable to reach the five (5) vote majority necessary to make a compensation recommendation, the MAC shall make no changes to the compensation paid Directors for the following calendar year.
+If the Nominating Committee is unable to reach the five (5) vote majority necessary to make a compensation recommendation, the MAC shall make no changes to the compensation paid Directors.

 Removal of Directors